• About Us

 Bhoga Nandeeshwar Temple

 A beautiful and ancient temple, Bhoga Nandeeshwar Temple is situated at the base of Nandi Hills, making it the perfect place for a weekend break and a popular picnic destination.
-It is twinned with the Yoga Nandeeshwar Temple, which is situated at the top of the hills.
+It is twinned with the Yoga Nandeeshwar Temple, situated at the top of the hills.

 Both temples are dedicated to Lord Shiva.
-The twin temple concept is popular only in Karnataka, where two temples, both dedicated to the same deity are built, one at the top and the other at the bottom of a hill.
+The twin temple concept is popular only in Karnataka, where two temples, both dedicated to the same deity, are built, one at the top and the other at the bottom of a hill.

 Bhoganandishvara group of temples, Nandi Hills.
 Image courtesy Dineshkannambadi